aws-samples/aws-deployment-pipeline-reference-architecture/docs/application-pipeline/index.md

     Convert code into artifacts that can be promoted through environments.
 Most builds complete in seconds.
 Examples include but are not limited to [Maven](https://maven.apache.org/) and [tsc](https://www.typescriptlang.org/docs/handbook/compiler-options.html).

 ???+ required "Unit Tests"
     Run the test code to verify that individual functions and methods of classes, components or modules of the *Application Source Code* are performing according to expectations.
 These tests are fast-running tests with zero dependencies on external systems returning results in seconds.
 Examples of unit testing frameworks include but are not limited to [JUnit](https://junit.org/), [Jest](https://jestjs.io/), and [pytest](https://pytest.org/).
+Test results should be published somewhere such as [AWS CodeBuild Test Reports](https://docs.aws.amazon.com/codebuild/latest/userguide/test-reporting.html).

 ???+ required "Code Quality"
     Run various automated static analysis tools that generate reports on code quality, coding standards, security, code coverage, and other aspects according to the team and/or organization’s best practices.
 AWS recommends that teams fail the build when important practices are violated (e.g., a security violation is discovered in the code).
 These checks usually run in seconds.
 Examples of tools to measure code quality include but are not limited to [Amazon CodeGuru](https://aws.amazon.com/codeguru/), [SonarQube](https://www.sonarqube.org/), [black](https://github.com/psf/black), and [ESLint](https://eslint.org/).